 NENE CONTEMPORARY JAPANESE BISTRO

 Fine Japanese food in casually elegant surroundings comes to the suburbs in this palace of sushi, sashimi, robata dishes, bento bowls, soups, salads, entrees and vegan selections.
 Bluefin tuna, Scottish salmon, branzino and San Diego uni (sea urchin) are among the sushi items offered.
 The chef ventures beyond traditional Asian rice dishes with assorted risottos.
-Specials abound on summer and lunch menus, so don’t miss happy hour.
 4165 S. Grand Canyon Dr.; 702.463.2700; nenesushilv.com. $$

 TOASTED GASTROBRUNCH

 Are you looking for a bottomless mimosa brunch on a weekday?
 Chef Sami Ladeki has you covered.
 The owner of Sammy’s Woodfired Pizza chain shocked many when he converted the West Flamingo Road location into a Toasted Gastrobrunch.
-But the menu of morning classics in both traditional and innovative forms quickly won over locals.
+But the morning classics’ menu in traditional and innovative forms quickly won over locals.
 The booze program has something for everyone: signature cocktails, prosecco, wine, three Bloody Marys, eight coffees, three bellinis and five mimosas.
 And yes, bottomless options are available.
 9516 W. Flamingo Rd.; 702.638.9500; toastedgastrobrunch.com. $$

 BRONZE CAFE